MyPass Ski Rates

 Hourly Rates

-Please note: exceeded the maximum number of hours under the hourly rate, the daily rate will be charged.
+Please note: Exceeded the maximum number of hours under the hourly rate, the daily rate will be charged.

-Daily ticket
+Daily Ticket

 It is applied in the above cases (or if hourly/half-day rates are not provided).